Frequently Asked Questions

 Do you offer gift vouchers?

 Yes you can purchase gift vouchers for Christmas presents or birthdays.
-Normally one block of lessons (four) is enough to give the recipient a good taster to see if they want to continue.
+Normally one block of 4 lessons is enough to give the recipient a good taster to see if they want to continue.
 Lessons should be booked within a year of the voucher being purchased.
 Money for the voucher is non-refundable under any circumstances, we will happily accept a transfer of the voucher to someone else who would prefer it or you could even use the money for work on a guitar.

 I don't even know how to tune a guitar is that ok?